PCSX2/pcsx2/README.md

-PCSX2 is an open source Playstation 2 emulator.
-It's purpose is to mimic the the PS2 hardware, using a combination MIPS CPU [Interpreters](http://en.wikipedia.org/wiki/Interpreter_\(computing\)), [Recompilers](http://en.wikipedia.org/wiki/Dynamic_recompilation) and a [Virtual Machine](http://en.wikipedia.org/wiki/Virtual_machine) which manages hardware states and PS2 system memory.
+PCSX2 is an open source PlayStation 2 emulator.
+Its purpose is to mimic the the PS2 hardware, using a combination MIPS CPU [Interpreters](http://en.wikipedia.org/wiki/Interpreter_\(computing\)), [Recompilers](http://en.wikipedia.org/wiki/Dynamic_recompilation) and a [Virtual Machine](http://en.wikipedia.org/wiki/Virtual_machine) which manages hardware states and PS2 system memory.

 # Project Details